lbeverly/docs/setup/projects.md

 Choose a unique name to identify your project.
 It may not contain spaces or special characters, other than `-`, `_`, or `.`.

-### Create Server Users
+### Manage Server Users

-ScaleFT can optionally instruct `sftd` to create local user accounts on your servers for users who have access to the project.
+ScaleFT can optionally instruct `sftd` to create and manage local user accounts on your servers for users who have access to the project.
 When operating in this mode:

 1. Users will automatically be assigned a user name based on their ScaleFT user name.
 2. On Linux servers, users will be automatically assigned a UID starting from